beaupd/the-startup-game-of-tones/docs/INSTRUCTIONS.md

 # The Game of Tones chapter page

-Bouw The Game of Tones web app
+Bouw de interactieve The Game of Tones web app

 ## Context
 Deze leertaak hoort bij sprint The Startup Dit is een autonomous leertaak die je individueel uitvoert voor de The Game of Tones.